jlmelville/sneer/docs/gradients.md

 Further, we can put to good use the expression we came up with for
 $\frac{\partial f_{ij}}{\partial d_{ij}}
 \frac{\partial d_{ij}}{\partial \mathbf{y_i}}$ earlier (the one that assumes
-the use of squared Euclidean distances) to get:
+the use of squared Euclidean distances) to get a probability-based embedding master equation:

 $$\frac{\partial C}{\partial \mathbf{y_i}} =
   2